-- ► Governance: Compensation at EY is not currently directly linked to the achievement of our climate goals.
-We could increase global and regional climate accountability by directly linking compensation to progress on specific metrics related to our Carbon Ambition and the seven supporting actions we have defined, particularly for senior global executives. - Strategy: While climate objectives are a core part of our overall corporate strategy, and we track our progress against our climate ambition, we don't consistently incorporate sustainability metrics into strategy processes across all functions.
+• Governance: Compensation at EY is not currently directly linked to the achievement of our climate goals.
+We could increase global and regional climate accountability by directly linking compensation to progress on specific metrics related to our Carbon Ambition and the seven supporting actions we

+Strategy: While climate objectives are a core part of our overall corporate strategy, and we track our progress against our climate ambition, we don't consistently incorporate sustainability metrics into strategy processes across all functions.
 Increasing comprehensive sustainability metrics monitoring would allow for more strategic decision-making.
-The market transition and reputation risks, and the potential sustainability services upside, underscores the continuing need to prioritize key recruitment activities across climate change and sustainability expertise.
+The market transition and reputation risks, and the potential sustainability services upside, underscores the continuing need to prioritize key recruitment activities across climate

-• Risk: This analysis highlighted the breadth of potential risks to EY people, office operations and markets globally, underscoring the need to continue to develop and deploy organization-wide and regional tools, checklists, and training scenarios for climate change-related natural disasters as such events become more frequent and severe.
+Risk: This analysis highlighted the breadth of potential risks to EY people, office operations and markets globally, underscoring the need to continue to develop and deploy organization-wide and regional tools, checklists, and training scenarios for climate change-related natural disasters as such events become more frequent and severe.
 Risk will continue to build out Key Risk Indicators for ESG and climate change-related risks as part of the broader enterprise risk management process.